 5.8.
-International operational experience has shown that on-site and off-site AC power supplies can be simultaneously lost for a single units, for multiple units on one site, or for all units on one site.
+International operational experience has shown that on-site and off-site AC power supplies can be simultaneously lost.
 Such an event is called "station blackout" (SBO).
-The term station blackout does not include the simultaneous failure of uninterruptible AC power supplies or DC power sources, or the failure of alternate AC power sources that are diverse in design and not susceptible to the events that caused the loss of on-site and off-site power sources.
+The term station blackout does not include the simultaneous failure of uninterruptible AC power supplies or DC power sources, or the failure of alternate AC power sources that are diverse in design and not susceptible to the events that caused the loss of onsite and offsite power sources.

 5.9.
 Several design measures are possible as a means of increasing the capability of the Electrical Power Systems to cope with a station blackout.
-These measures include, for example, increasing the capacity of batteries to supply power to safety instrumentation and control equipment, and to other vital equipment, use of unit-to-unit connections, or installing an alternate AC power source that is diverse in design and protected from elements that can degrade the normal and standby power sources.
+These measures include, for example, increasing the capacity of batteries to supply power to safety instrumentation and control equipment, and to other vital equipment, use of unit-to-unit connections, or installing an alternate AC source that is diverse in design and protected from elements that can degrade the normal power sources.